-- Universal Time (UT1), also known as astronomical time or solar time, refers to the Earth's rotation.
+- Universal Time (UT1), also known as astronomical time, refers to the Earth's rotation.
 It is used to compare the pace provided by TAI with the actual length of a day on Earth.

 International Atomic Time is an extraordinarily precise means of time-keeping.
-Atomic clocks deviate only 1 second in about 20 million years.
+Atomic clocks deviate only 1 second in up to 100 million years.

-To achieve the highest possible level of accuracy, the International Bureau of Weights and Measures combines the output of more than 200 atomic clocks in over 50 national laboratories worldwide to determine TAI.
+To achieve the highest possible level of accuracy, the International Bureau of Weights and Measures combines the output of about 400 atomic clocks in 69 national laboratories worldwide to determine TAI.
 The time scale is weighted, prioritizing the time signal provided by institutions that maintain the highest quality of primary cesium.